-- 1.1.1 On behalf of the applicant (Betsi Cadwaladr University Health Board), this Community and Linguistic Impact Assessment (CLIA) has been prepared by Tetra Tech Planning in support of a full planning application for the development of an Adult and Older Persons Mental Health Unit (AOPMHU) at Glan Clwyd Hospital, alongside a new multi-storey car park to serve the hospital.
-The new AOPMHU building will provide a replacement facility for the existing Ablett Unit at Glan Clwyd Hospital.
-The description of development for the proposals is as follows; - 1.1.2 'Erection of new hospital unit (Use Class C2) alongside associated landscaping, car parking and site vehicular access and the erection of a multi-storey car park with associated works'. - 1.1.3 Policy RD5 The Welsh language and the social and cultural fabric of communities of the Denbighshire County Council Local Development Plan (adopted 4th June 2013) specifies that a Community and Linguistic Impact Assessment will be required for applications over certain development thresholds.
-It states: - 1.1.4 "More detailed assessment in the form of a "Community and Linguistic Impact Assessment" to accompany a planning application in all settlements where developments are on a larger scale comprising proposals of the following kind: 20 residential units or more, commercial, industrial or leisure/tourism development with a floor area of 3,000m2 or more, large scale infrastructure projects with long term community impacts." - 1.1.5 In accordance with Policy RD5 of the LDP, a CLIA has been prepared and is submitted as part of the planning application.
-We understand the requirement for a CLIA has also been confirmed by Denbighshire County Council in its pre-application advice.
+- 1.1.1 On behalf of the applicant (Betsi Cadwaladr University Health Board), this community and Linguistic Impact Assessment (CLIA) has been prepared by Tetra Tech Planning in support of a full planning application for the development of a Nuclear Medicine Facility at Glan Clwyd Hospital.
+The description of the development is as follows; - 1.1.2 "Outline permission (all matters reserved) for an extension to existing hospital to provide a Nuclear Medicine facility (Use Class C2) alongside associated landscaping and external works to provide additional car parking." - 1.1.3 Policy RD5 of the Denbigshire County Council Local Development Plan (2013) concerns The Welsh language and the social and cultural fabric of communities.
+It specifies that a Community and Linguistic Impact Assessment will be required for applications over certain development thresholds.
+It states: - 1.1.4 "More detailed assessment in the form of a "Community and Linguistic Impact Assessment" to accompany a planning application in all settlements where developments are on a larger scale comprising proposals of the following kind: 20 residential units or more, commercial, industrial or leisure/tourism development with floor area of 3,000m2 or more, large scale infrastructure projects with long term community impacts." - 1.1.5 In accordance with Policy RD5 of the LDP, a CLIA has been prepared and is submitted as part of the planning application.
+We understand the requirement for a CLIA has also been confirmed by Denbigshire County Council in its pre-application advice.